kdakn/SceneRenderingWithRayTracing/README.md

 reflectivity = R_0 + (1 - R_0) * (1 - np.cos(incident_angle))**5
 - The Fresnel effect is modeled through the term (1−R0) (1 − cos(𝜃))^5, where θ is the incident angle.
 Finally, after rendered I reached this image in [Figure 8](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/checkpoint5_fresnel.png).
+- For example you can see some additional reflections on the black trapezoid also in [Figure 9](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/Screenshot%202024-02-20%20162936.png).

+## Part 7: Transmission
+To make pictures look more real, I applied refractions to some objects in the scene.
+I achieved them using a technique called transmission.
+In simple terms, transmission in ray tracing is how light behaves when it goes through see-through stuff like glass or water.
+When I added transmission to our ray tracing process, it let me to simulate how light moves through transparent materials.
+My code:
+- Firstly checks if the material has transparency (if mat.transmission > 0) and whether the depth of recursion is greater than zero before performing transmission calculations.
+- Assigns refractive indices n_1 and n_2 based on the media through which the ray is passing. n_1 is the refractive index of air (set to 1), and n_2 is the refractive index of the material obtained from mat.ior.
+Calculates an intermediate vector here by scaling the ray direction.
+This vector is used in the subsequent calculations.
+Here is the sample code lines:
+- n_1 = 1
+- n_2 = mat.ior
+- here= ray_dir*(n_1/n_2).
+- The code computes the transmitted ray direction (D_transmit) using Snell's Law, which describes how light bends when passing through different objects.
+The formula involves the incident ray direction (ray_dir), surface normal (hit_norm), and refractive indices.
+I calculated D_transmit with the formula which is: [Figure 10] (https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/Screenshot%202024-02-20%20163528.png).
+- This equation models situations of [Figure 11](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/Screenshot%202024-02-20%20164118.png) and [Figure 12](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/Screenshot%202024-02-20%20164127.png)
+- The code I wrote for transmission:
+- if mat.transmission > 0:
+- n_1 = 1
+- n_2 = mat.ior
+- here= ray_dir*(n_1/n_2)
+- D_transmit = ray_dir*(n_1/n_2)-hit_norm*((n_1/n_2)*np.dot(ray_dir,hit_norm)+sqrt(1-((n_1/n_2)**2)*(1-(np.dot(ray_dir,hit_norm))**2)))
+- L_transmit = RT_trace_ray(scene, hit_loc + eps * D_transmit, D_transmit, lights, depth - 1)
+- color += L_transmit * (1 - reflectivity)

+- Then, it recursively traces the transmitted ray using the RT_trace_ray function.
+This simulates the continuation of the ray through the transparent material, and the return value is stored as L_transmit.
+Also, calculation for L_transmit is:
+- L_transmit = RT_trace_ray(scene, hit_loc + eps * D_transmit, D_transmit, lights, depth - 1).
+- Calculates the contribution of transmission to the final color by multiplying L_transmit with (1 - reflectivity).
+This step accounts for the portion of light that is transmitted through the material.
+- Finally, after rendered we reached this image in [Figure 13](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/checkpoint6.png).